vgd10/UA_GIR_Tele_P04_DGGN/README.md

 #### ROADMAP PLANNED

-Subgroup 1 (ekaitzduque & vgd10): Get the kinova robot moving by topics
+- Subgroup 1 (ekaitzduque & vgd10): Get the kinova robot moving by topics

-Subgroup 2 (nolandius777 PabloGorbaran): Create the markers and force simulated of rigid spheres
+- Subgroup 2 (nolandius777 PabloGorbaran): Create the markers and force simulation of rigid spheres

-Pending: ...
+- Pending: Calculate escale transformation between phantom and kinova, make the communication between them and do the needed changes to set it all

 #### Insight gained

--Subgroup 1: Topic used tool_twist_vel.
+- Subgroup 1: Topic used tool_twist_vel.
 Sets a velocity for next step.
 Requires substraction of current and previous position of phantom, division by time passed and then escalate it to kinova.

--Subgroup 2: ???
+- Subgroup 2: ???